 The Ohio Department of Developmental Disabilities goals of Employment First, diverting individuals from Intermediate Care Facilities (ICF) to less restrictive community settings, creating new waivers to reduce waiting lists, and increasing access to autism services remain priorities for 2017 and beyond.
 While our "transition" from direct service provider does not deflect from or otherwise lessen our shared goals and initiatives, we continue to balance individual long-term supports against available revenue sources.

-Complicating this effort is an expected decline in revenue for 2017 (from previous year) approaching 11%.
+Complicating this effort was a decline in revenue for 2017 (from previous year) which was approximately 11.52%.
 This reflects the loss of Medicaid billing attributable to Adult Services and Transportation.